 Turk’s Cap (Malvaviscus arboreus var. drummondii).
 Looking for pollinator-friendly plants?
 Turk’s Cap is a favorite for hummingbirds, and its vibrant red flowers can quickly become the star attraction in your home garden.
 This perennial shrub dies back to the ground in winter but can spread 2’-6’ tall and wide when it regrows as temperatures rise.
 It blooms abundantly from mid-spring to the first freeze and does well in shady areas where other shrubs don’t bloom.

 Rose Mallow Hibiscus (Hibiscus laevis).
 This striking native will bring a dramatic, tropical feeling to the garden while withstanding Texas temperature extremes.
 It loves boggy areas and also makes a great addition to a pot on a sunny poolside patio.

 Muhly Grasses (Muhlenbergia spp.).
 Add texture, color, and a native food source for animals to your yard with muhly grass.
 Pink muhly (Muhlenbergia capillaris) and Lindheimer’s muhly (Muhlenbergia lindheimeri) make impressive accent plants, especially fall through winter when their shining seedheads and graceful foliage blow in the wind.

 Browse the Best Selection of Native Plants in Dallas at North Haven Gardens

-Check the NHG events calendar for demonstrations on the benefits of using native plants in your Texas landscape.
-Visit us to start planning your garden or outdoor space today!
+For more information about choosing plants that are native to North Central Texas, you can explore resources from our blog and check the NHG events calendar for classes and demonstrations on how to incorporate native plants in your Texas landscape.
+Visit North Haven Gardens, and let us help you start planning your garden or outdoor space today!